rcabezas29/Inception-of-Things/README.md

 ## p1 - K3s and Vagrant

-This README provides guidance on setting up a Kubernetes (K3s) cluster using Vagrant with two virtual machines: one as the server (controller) and the other as a worker node.
+Setting up a Kubernetes (K3s) cluster using Vagrant with two virtual machines: one as the server (controller) and the other as a worker node.
 Both machines are configured with specific IP addresses and are set up to allow passwordless SSH access.

 ### Overview